 You can carry any unused part forward one year only to the next year (so if you didn't use this allowance last year you could give away a total of £6,000).
 This gift is technically called your 'annual exemption'.

-A married or civil partner can give away £6,000 each and potentially £12,000 if you didn't use their exemption from the previous tax.
-You're also allowed to make unlimited gifts of up to £250 to others in any one tax year
+A married or civil partner can give away £6,000 each and potentially £12,000 if they didn't use their exemption from the previous tax.
+You're also allowed to make unlimited gifts of up to £250 to others in any one tax year.